ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 2: Define information barrier policies

-> [!IMPORTANT]
-> As you define information barrier policies, make sure to set those policies to inactive status until you are ready to apply them.
-Defining (or editing) policies does not affect users until those policies are set to active status and then applied.

 With your list of user segments and the information barrier policies you want to define, select a scenario, and then follow the steps.

+**Make sure that as you define policies, you do not assign more than one policy to a segment**.
+For example, if you define a policy for a segment called Sales, do not define an additional policy that is assigned to Sales.
+Determine whether you need to prevent communications between certain segments, or limit communications to certain segments.
+Choose between the scenarios below to define your policies.

 - [Scenario 1: Block communications between segments](#scenario-1-block-communications-between-segments)
 - [Scenario 2: Allow a segment to communicate only with one other segment](#scenario-2-allow-a-segment-to-communicate-only-with-one-other-segment)

+> [!NOTE]
+> As you define information barrier policies, make sure to set those policies to inactive status until you are ready to apply them.
+Defining (or editing) policies does not affect users until those policies are set to active status and then applied.

 (See [Example: Contoso's departments, segments, and policies](#example-contosos-departments-segments-and-policies) in this article.)